Terieyenike/pangea-notes-react-authn/README.md

 # Notes app

-Authenticated notes app using React, Pangea AuthN service, and local storage to store data locally on the user's device.
+Authenticated notes app using React, Pangea AuthN service to prevent unauthorized access, and local storage to store data locally on the user's device.

 ### Demo